 It’s a good question.
-There are always discussions about the necessity and function of images on an email campaign.
+There are always discussions about the necessity and function of images, graphics, and video in an email campaign.

-Images SHOULD be put in email campaigns to spice up the flow of the message and give people a big call to action.
+Images SHOULD be put in email campaigns to spice up the message flow and give people a big call to action.

 But there are some things you should take into consideration before putting images in that next email campaign.